Bellman filtering and smoothing for state-space models: Bellman filter for general state-space models

 While optimisation~\eqref{bivariate optimisiation} does not generally allow closed-form solutions, it is typically straightforward to write out analytically the steps of e.g.\ Newton's method (\citealp{nocedal2006numerical}):

-where, for notational simplicity, we denote the iterates by $\bm{a}_t,\bm{a}_{t-1}$.
+where, for notational simplicity, I use the assignment symbol; this allows the iterates (which appear on both the left- and right-hand sides) to be denoted by $\bm{a}_t$ and $\bm{a}_{t-1}$.
 In Newton's step~\eqref{Newton general}, derivatives related to the state-transition density are

 Fisher's optimisation method is obtained by replacing $\dd^2 \ell(\bm{y}_t|\bm{a}_t)/(\dd\bm{a}_t\dd\bm{a}_t')$ in equation~\eqref{Newton general} with its expectation conditional on $\bm{a}_t$.
 When the observation and state-transition densities in model~\eqref{DGP0} are given, it is straightforward (if tedious) to compute all required derivatives.
-As $\bm{I}_{t-1|t-1}$ is assumed to be invertible, analytic block-matrix inversion can be used for each Newton step~\eqref{Newton general}, reducing the size of matrices to be numerically inverted from $2m\times 2m$ to $m\times m$ (see Appendix~\ref{app:block matrix} for details).
-Newton's method using block-matrix inversion is shown under the step `Optimise' in Table~\ref{table11}.
+As $\bm{I}_{t-1|t-1}$ is assumed to be invertible, analytic block-matrix inversion can be used for each Newton step~\eqref{Newton general}, reducing the size of matrices to be numerically inverted from $2m\times 2m$ to $m\times m$ (see Supplement~\ref{app:block matrix} for details).
+The resulting algorithm is shown under step 4 in Table~\ref{table2}.
 Alternatively, black-box numerical optimisers may be used to solve~\eqref{bivariate optimisiation}, obviating the need for manual computations; this will save researcher time but potentially increase the required computer time.
-The optimisation can be started using $(\bm{a}_t',\bm{a}_{t-1}')' \leftarrow (\bm{a}_{t|t-1}',\bm{a}_{t-1|t-1}')'$, where $\bm{a}_{t|t-1}:=\arg \max_{\bm{a}} \ell(\bm{a}|\bm{a}_{t-1|t-1})$, as indicated under the steps `Predict' and `Start' in Table~\ref{table11}.
+The optimisation can be started using $(\bm{a}_t,\bm{a}_{t-1}) \leftarrow (\bm{a}_{t|t-1},\bm{a}_{t-1|t-1})$, where $\bm{a}_{t|t-1}:=\arg \max_{\bm{a}} \ell(\bm{a}|\bm{a}_{t-1|t-1})$, as indicated under steps 2 and 3 in Table~\ref{table2}.
 This prediction $\bm{a}_{t|t-1}$ can often be computed in closed form.